I absolutely love to entertain on New Year’s Eve and I’ve put together the perfect Sparkling New Year’s Eve Party Menu!

 I hope you enjoy all of these recipes this New Year’s Eve; I’m sending you a virtual CHEERS from here in Calgary!

-Thank you for visiting the Cooking in my Genes blog in 2017, I can’t wait to share with you so many new creations in 2018!
+Thank you for visiting the Cooking in my Genes blog, I can’t wait to share with you so many new creations in the New Year!

 Until the next cooking adventure,